 (f) If the average or the instantaneous relative humidity falls out of the predefined limits specified in this paragraph, the test is invalid.

 In addition to the specifications defined for the relative humidity, the testing facility shall ensure that the average absolute humidity of the cooling air is kept between 6 and 11 gH2O/kg dry air throughout the entire brake emissions test.
-If the average absolute humidity is outside of the limits specified in this paragraph, the test is invalid.
+If the average absolute humidity is outside of the limits specified in this paragraph, the test shall be invalid.

 7.2.2.
 Cooling Air Cleaning